hummingbird-project/hummingbird.codes/content/news/hummingbird-2-release-candidate.md

 ## Flexible

 Hummingbird is still the flexible framework you know, if not more so now.
-Add your own middleware to edit requests and responses as they pass through the router, don't like the router implementation then replace it with your own, need to add a new protocol, go ahead.
+Add your own middleware to edit requests and responses as they pass through the router, don't like the router implementation then replace it with your own, need to add a new network protocol, go ahead.

 ## Try it!